mattiasnordin/Regression/data/documentation/eng/municip_data.md

 **Description**: A panel of data for the 290 Swedish municipalities for seven years (2002, 2006, 2010, 2014, 2018, 2022).
 The panel is balanced except for the municipality of Knivsta which seceded from Uppsala in 2003.

 **Source**: Most of the data come from Statistics Sweden's Statistical database (https://www.statistikdatabasen.scb.se/pxweb/en/ssd/).
 Data on political coalitions at the municipal level come from the Swedish Association of Local Authorities and Regions (https://catalog.skl.se/catalog/1/datasets/27).
-Data have been processed by the R package author and neither Statistics Sweden nor the Swedish Association of Local Authorities and Regions bear any responsibility for the final data.
+Data have been processed and neither Statistics Sweden nor the Swedish Association of Local Authorities and Regions bear any responsibility for the final data.

 **Variable list**: